apache/dubbo-website/documentations/3.0/en-us/docs/user/references/registry/apiserver.md

         </dependency>
 ```

-Since Kubernetes does not provide the alility as a config center, it is necessary to introduce a config center to support the service name mapping of Service Introspection.
+Since Kubernetes does not provide the ability as a config center,
+it is necessary to introduce a config center to support
+the service name mapping of Service Introspection.

 ## Configuration